nobitlost/Builder/README.md

 builder.machine.readers.github.username = "<USERNAME>";
 builder.machine.readers.github.token = "<PASSWORD_OR_ACCESS_TOKEN>";

+// Set Bitbucket Server address and credentials.
+See the "--bitbucket-server-*" CLI options. builder.machine.readers.bitbucketSrv.serverAddr = "<ADDRESS>";
+builder.machine.readers.bitbucketSrv.username = "<USERNAME>";
+builder.machine.readers.bitbucketSrv.token = "<PASSWORD_OR_ACCESS_TOKEN>";

 // Path to the file that lists the resources which should be excluded from caching.
 // See the "--cache-exclude-list" CLI option. builder.machine.excludeList = "<PATH_TO_FILE>";

-// Replace local include paths to github URLs if requested.
+// Replace local include paths to github/bitbucket URLs if requested.
 // See the "--use-remote-relative-includes" CLI option. builder.machine.remoteRelativeIncludes = <true|false>;